facemrook/facemrook.github.io/docs/chrysalis1-tps.md

 - *"but zero-value transactions would only be one per bundle, so BPS would be misleading true"* - well this is true, but it's just another way of looking at the same argument.
 When a DLT talks about "TPS", people expect *"funds moved per second"*.
 If BPS doesn't capture that, and "IOTA-TPS" doesn't capture that, that needs to be made explicit. if you call your metric TPS, you need to publish something that's comparable, or state that it's not comparable.
 Everything else is just plain misleading.
 (Why not just count *bundles-with-value-transactions* as a separate metric, and publish that?
 Problem solved.)
 - *"With Chrysalis pt2 this will no longer be an issue"*.
 As stated above, the tweet is about part 1.
 Part 2 is months out.
 Nobody knows how that will perform (even though I expect it to perform better).

+Edit 2 (2020-08-30): Changed the title from "10x" to "4x" - Gerrit correctly pointed out that you can either assume knowledge of IOTA (=> be surprised that Raspberry PIs can't keep up, but know that TPS = data TPS), or not have that knowledge (=> expect TPS = value TPS, but don't assume Raspberry PIs are in the network) - but not both at the same time.

+I decided to keep the "4x" value/data discrepancy because this seems to be what most people (community members included) seemed to be most surprised by.